 What is Power of Attorney?

 A power of attorney (POA) is a legal document that gives one person (the agent) the power to act on behalf of another (the principal).
-Depending on the scope of the POA the agent can have a broad or limited authority to take decisions and perform specific legal actions with regards to the principal's property, finances or medical care.
+Depending on the scope of the POA the agent can have a broad or limited authority to make decisions and perform specific legal actions about the principal's property, finances, or medical care.
 The power of attorney is frequently used in the event of a principal's illness or disability, or when the principal can not or does not want to be present to sign required legal documents for financial transactions.

 TABLE OF CONTENTS

 - Required Documents for Power of Attorney

 - Costs of Power of Attorney in Turkey

 - Period of validity of the Power of Attorney

 I. Types of Power of Attorney

 1. Limited Power of Attorney